 2.2.
-1100/11 UNIT PROCESSOR SYSTEM COMPONENTS
+UNIT PROCESSOR SYSTEM COMPONENTS

-The 1100/11 Unit Processor System is organized to allow a number of tasks to be performed under the direction of a common executive control system.
+The 1100/21 Unit Processor System is organized to allow a number of tasks to be performed simultaneously under the direction of a common executive control system.

-The 1100/11 System is composed of four types of components:
+The system is composed of four types of components:

 - Central Processor Unit (CPU)

 - Main Storage

 - Auxiliary storage and peripheral subsystems

 - Console

-- 2